kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 - We want to create a pod
 - The pod's name should be pod-httpd
-- we want to assign a label to the pod of 'app equal to apache_webserver'
+- we want to assign a key/value label to the pod where the key is set to 'app' and the value is set to 'apache_webserver'
 - This pod should only have one container
 - the containers name should be cntr-httpd
 - the container should be built using the latest official httpd image from the docker hub website.